 With online shopping being the most popular activities worldwide, the eCommerce sector is expanding by leaps and bounds.
 Amazingly, a recent study by Business Insider suggests that as much as 85% of customer interactions will be managed without a human by as soon as 2020.

 As the industry mushrooms and delivers to a whopping share of customers, globally; confronting challenges is obvious.
-From acknowledging trends to user requirements, managing customers to inventory, security to simplicity, the movers and shakers of e-commerce sector are continuously striving to gain a competitive edge.
+From acknowledging trends to user requirements, managing customers to inventory, security to simplicity, the movers and shakers of the e-commerce sector are continuously striving to gain a competitive edge.
 A recent study by Business Insider suggests that as much as 85% of customer interactions will be managed without a human by as soon as 2020.

-Managing these operations and streamlining them manually bring roadblocks and this is when automation of some of the business-driving tasks come into picture, and eventually does AI.
+Managing these operations and streamlining them manually bring roadblocks and this is when automation of some of the business-driving tasks come into picture and eventually does AI.

 1. Recommendation and Personalization

 “Smart personalization engines used to recognize customer intent will enable digital businesses to increase their profits by up to 15%.”
 Source: Gartner | Click to Tweet

 “81% of consumers want brands to get to know them and understand when to approach them and when not to.”
 Source: Accenture | Click to Tweet